 Maha Shivaratri is one of the most important festival celebrated among Hindus.
-It will be observed on 13 February 2018.
+This year, it'll be observed on Monday, March 4, 2019.
 According to the Hindu Calendar, it helds on the 14th day of Phalguna month.
 As per the Almanac, this day is celebrated on the same day in India.
 Devotees observe fast to please Lord Shiva and to receive his blessings.
 Want to know more about this festival?
 Read on...

 While celebrating Maha Shivaratri, one should know the true essence of Lord Shiva.
 As we all know Mahashivratri is the festival for Lord Shiva, let’s know more about him.
 According to Hindu Mythology, Lord Shiva is called the Supreme God.
 He is the destroyer and the transformer, like Brahma is the creator and Vishnu is the preserver.
 Holy Ganga flows from his hair and snake is the garland of his neck.